-One of the easiest and most effective adjustments you can make if you want to raise or lower your handlebar height.
-There are also ones that make your reach longer or shorter.
+One of the easiest and most effective adjustments you can make if you want to raise or lower your handlebars.
+Changing a stem is also a simple way to make your reach longer or shorter.

-Some ebikes come with adjustable stems (see the picture above) and some are fixed and both types can be changed out to something else if you prefer.
+Some ebikes come with adjustable stems (see the picture above) and some are fixed and, as long as your ebike doesn't have a custom-made set up, both types can be changed out to something else if you prefer.